 What are the bones?

-Talking about the structure of bone, its outer cover is called Periosteum.
-It also has a matrix and lacuna but only one cell or osteocyte is found in its one lacuna while one to four cells are found in it.
+The study of bones is called Osteology, and the formation of bones is called Osteossification.
+Bone is the most complex tissue.
+Along with this, the bones in the body are called osteoblasts.
+The cells that are maturing are called osteoblasts.
+About the structure of bone, its outer cover is called the Periosteum.
+It also has a matrix and lacuna, but only one cell or osteocyte is found in its lacuna, while one to four cells are in it.

 What is fluid connective tissue?